 The secret to tender, juicy, fall-off-the-bone ribs is to cook them low and slow.
-You don’t need a grill or a smoker to make amazing ribs, these St. Louis Style Spare Ribs are so tender and juicy from baking at a low temperature for several hours.
+You don't need a grill or a smoker to make amazing ribs, these St. Louis Style Spare Ribs are made with the best dry rub and are so tender and juicy from baking low and slow.

 These spare ribs need to be included in your dinner rotation immediately!
 All it takes is 15 minutes of prep work, then just sit back and relax as your dinner cooks itself.
 You will know it's time to eat when your stomach starts growling from the amazing smell!